ML-KULeuven/ETSY/README.md

 The algorithm synchronizes each playing period separately using two steps:

 1. *Synchronize kickoff*: removes the constant time-bias due to the clocks in the event and tracking data not starting at the same time.
-2. *Synchronize remaining events using rule-base*: uses event-specific rules and a distance-based score function to identify the best matching frame within a selected time window around each event.
+2. *Synchronize remaining events using a rule-base*: uses event-specific rules and a distance-based score function to identify the best matching frame within a selected time window around each event.

 ## Installation